mikemclaren/unit-testing-quick-talk/README.md

 ### API

-The ``Reveal`` object exposes a JavaScript API for controlling navigation and reading state:
+The ``Reveal`` class provides a JavaScript API for controlling navigation and reading state:

 ```javascript
 // Navigation